 - Avoid multitasking across multiple browser windows

-5. OBS or Streaming Software Is Causing Conflicts
+OBS or Streaming Software Is Causing Conflicts

 - Fully quit OBS

-- If not needed, uninstall it
+- If you're not actively using it, uninstall it

 - Restart your computer before going live

-6. Participants Say They Can’t Hear or See Me
+Participants Say They Can't Hear or See Me

-This issue can be on either end.
+This issue could be on either end.
+Ask participants to try:

 - Refreshing the page